 The Dai Nippon Butoku Kai came to existence by the urgent call of those noble men with the ardent desire to bring back the glorious tradition of Japanese martial culture in 19th century.
 It was a private nature in the first initiative and brought forth the involvement of greater societal force of its time.
 The imperial authority, police force, military institutions, Shinto institution, and local and national government cooperated with the leaders in the martial profession to have created the most powerful Budo society in the world.
-Its aim was exclusively focused on restoration of classical Budo tradition, licensing, awards and recognitions, Butoku Sai operation, research and publication, education and cultivation of leaders and populace in martial arts world.
+Its aim was exclusively focused on restoration of classical Budo tradition, licensing credentials, honors, awards and recognitions, All Japan Butoku Sai operation, research and publication of Budo culture, education and cultivation of leaders and populace in martial arts world.

 The DNBK in the prewar times, having over three million members with huge physical assets backed by highest government authority commanded the supreme leadership in all accounts of Budo field.
 As a result, tens of thousands of expert instructors in the specialized field were recognized beyond their family linage.
 It became indisputably the legitimate national body of highest authority of martial arts of Japan and the world.
-The inevitable fate of this society was destined to face the historical tragedy that its highest nobility was exploited by the military institutions for their political and ideological campaign during the critical national urgency in war times.
-It lost the sight of private nature and reduced to the control under the arm of military groups.
-As a result, in 1946 after the WWII, GHQ inevitably forced DNBK the ultimate organizational dissolution and expulsion of all officials.
-Until Japan regained her sovereignty in 1951, it took more years of enduring patience before it was reorganized again in 1953 by handful of still loyal subjects who desired to reestablish the new life of DNBK under new democratic national polity.
+The inevitable fate of this powerful Budo society was destined to face the historical tragedy that its highest nobility was exploited by the military institutions for their political and ideological campaign during the critical national urgency in war times.
+It essentially lost the sight of original private nature and was reduced to the control under the arm of military groups.
+As a result, in 1946 after the WWII, GHQ inevitably forced DNBK the ultimate organizational self-dissolution and later faced the compulsive dissolution and expulsion of all officials in addition to the elimination of physical assets.
+Until Japan regained her sovereignty in 1951 after San Francisco Peace Treaty, it took more years of enduring patience before it was reorganized again in 1953 by handful of still loyal survivors who desired to reestablish the new life of DNBK under new democratic national polity.

-Although DNBK never had any intention of opening the gate to the international world, since 1965, the seed of new charted course of including the US members and having the gate of admission to the qualified international members in 1992, it has had a profound impact to the world of Budo.
+Although DNBK never had any intention of opening the gate to the international world, since 1965, the seed of new charted course of including the US members, and later having the gate of admission to the qualified international members in 1992, it has had a profound impact to the world of Budo since then.
 It was a vision of embracing the Budo spirit with a new charter and new energy toward restoring the original intent of Butoku virtues as it was intended a century ago.
 In this section, reader will be able to observe the glimpse of physical and spiritual energy of the DNBK of today and its lasting commitment to the future.

 In feudal Japan from the late 14th century to early 19th century, they developed complex combative forms using numerous types of weapons, armors, and various instruments of warfare.
 Many Ryuha Bujutsu ( Martial Arts Schools based on Particular Systems) has extensively evolved emphasizing their unique combative strategies, methods, theories, and applications.
 The Samurai warriors as ruling nobles by virtue of their professional and lifelong commitment had dedicated their lives on developing such superior martial skills and the cult of military excellence.
 The manifold Heiho ( Martial Strategy ) systems embodying complex weaponry art forms and bare armed combative skills were developed during the proliferation of internal warfare, Sengoku Jidai ( Period of Nations at War) from 15th century to early 17th century Japan.

-In the decisive battle of Sekigahara in 1600 A.D., the Tokugawa military clans destroyed the Toyotomi allied troops and as a result of this decisive battle, the powerful Shogun military feudal government called Bakufu was established in Edo, present day Tokyo.
+In the decisive battle of Sekigahara in 1600 A.D., the Tokugawa military clans destroyed the Toyotomi allied troops and as a result of this decisive battle, ending the internal strife between the feudal lords, the powerful Shogun military feudal government called Bakufu was established in Edo, present day Tokyo.
 Under the Bakufu regime, Japanese warrior class faithfully maintained the traditional order of martial disciplines for critical readiness for the next two hundred sixty years.
-We knew the Bushi (warrior class, often called Samurai ) was not only the champion of societal elite for their military skills but also they epitomized the exemplary moral leadership by living under the code of Bushido ethics they relentlessly adhered.
+The Bushi (warrior class, often called Samurai ) was not only the champion of societal elite for their military skills but also they epitomized the exemplary moral leadership by living under the code of Bushido ethics which they relentlessly adhered.
 The precepts of Tokugawa Bushido ( the Way of the Warrior ) coded by Buke Sho Hatto, Laws and Governance of Bushi that was more strictly instituted than the previous historical time.

 Thus, in 1895, The Dai Nippon Butoku Kai ( Greater Japan Martial Virtue Society ) was established in Kyoto Japan under the supporting authority of the national government and the endorsement of Meiji Emperor to solidify, promote, and standardize all martial disciplines and systems extant in Japan.
 It was the first official martial arts institution and premier governing body of Japan sanctioned by greater authority than mere traditional Budo linage.